michaeleisel/JJLISO8601DateFormatter/README.md

 ### How is the benchmarking done?

-It's done by timing many date to string and string to date conversions across two ranges (15 days before now to 15 days after, from 1970 to now), three time zones, and `NSISO8601DateFormatOptionsWithInternetDateTime | NSISO8601DateFormatWithFractionalSeconds` for the format options.
-The benchmark code is located in `-viewDidLoad` of the Example project's [view controller](https://github.com/michaeleisel/JJLISO8601DateFormatter/blob/master/Example/JJLISO8601DateFormatterApp/ViewController.m), and you can get nice benchmarking output yourself by running that project.
-I normally do testing on my iPhone 8, with the occasional double check on other devices.
-Obviously the numbers can vary.
+It's done by timing repeated date -> string and string -> date conversions using `BenchmarkCore` in `Benchmark/Sources`.
+The iOS app target (`BenchmarkiOSApp`) runs the same benchmark logic on device in Release; the macOS CLI prints markdown tables, and you can get nice benchmarking output yourself by running that project.
+I normally run the benchmarks on a physical iPhone; numbers can vary by device and OS version.

 ## Future Improvements and Contribution